-34. The consent holder must ensure that when the Kiwi Flat Hut is occupied overnight during construction at the Headworks, all construction activities undertaken at the Headworks are managed in accordance with night-time noise limits (i.e. the relevant limits for the time period between 2000-0630) within NZS 6803:1999 (Acoustics - Construction Noise) such that the noise limits contained in that Standard are complied with when measured at the Kiwi Flat Hut.
+34. The consent holder must ensure that when the Kiwi Flat Hut is occupied overnight during construction at the Headworks, all construction activities undertaken at the Headworks are managed in accordance with night-time noise limits within NZS 6803:1999 (Acoustics - Construction Noise) such that the noise limits contained in that Standard are complied with when measured at the Kiwi Flat Hut.